wibeasley/soda-ph/analysis/report-1/report-1.md

 Spaghetti Plots - Valencia
 ---------------------------------------------------------------------------
-The first plot contains 9 faint spaghetti strands, each representing a single can's longitudinal trajectory.
+The first plot contains 9 faint spaghetti strands, each representing a single can's relationship between temperature and pH.
 Each substrate is assigned a distinct color.
-Each substrate has two independent cans, indicated by the plotted digits 1, 2.
-Each substrate is summarized by a thick [ regression](https://en.wikipedia.org/wiki/General_linear_model) line to capture any linear trend.
+Each substrate has three independent cans, indicated by the plotted digits 1, 2, 3.
+Each substrate is summarized by a thick [regression](https://en.wikipedia.org/wiki/General_linear_model) line to capture any linear trend.

 The second plot is faceted to better inspect patterns within substrate.